 Don’t hold Canadian funds in non-registered accounts.
 The US imposes punitive taxes on income from what are called Passive Foreign Investment Companies (PFICs).
 Canadian mutual funds and ETFs are considered PFICs, and US persons who hold them in a non-registered account are now required to file Form 8621 every year.
 (Holdings under $25,000 may be exempt.)

 Reporting PFICs is an odious task (the instructions are 13 pages long) and a tax advisor will charge a significant fee to prepare the paperwork.
-Moreover, you may be required to obtain an annual information statement from the mutual fund provider, and this may prove difficult or impossible.
-Some firms, such as Dimensional Fund Advisors, provide them on their websites (sample here), but ETF providers don’t seem to do so.
-[2016 Update: Some ETF providers now make these available on their funds’ web pages.]
+Moreover, you may be required to obtain an annual information statement from the mutual fund or ETF provider: fortunately, some firms now provide them on their websites, but not for every fund.

 Note that holdings in an RRSP don’t need to be reported as long as you have filed Form 8891, but if you ignored the advice against opening a TFSA or RESP, you would need to report holdings in these accounts.